 The Cow - Notting Hill

 Tom Conran's Westbourne Park Road gastropub has all the fripperies you could want from a place with such an obvious focus on beer and oysters.
-Start your meal off with a Black Velvet and move on to the six oyster tasting plate for £19.
+Start your meal off with The Cow Special - a pint of Guinness or glass of wine and six oysters for £19.
 Oh and you might spot David Beckham having a pint in the corner as this is one of his locals.

 Randall & Aubin - Soho